-Beyond No: Why Liberals Should Build Up, Not Tear Down [John Doe Society]
+Beyond No: Why Progressives Should Build Up, Not Tear Down [John Doe Society]

 Throughout America's brief history, liberal and conservative voices have served to balance each other's excesses.
 Both are important in steering the American ship going forward.

 But if liberals are going to gain any traction in making new converts and regaining some power in the next election, they--we--are going to have to make it clear what positive values and initiatives they stand for, not just tearing down conservatives (literally and figuratively).

 From the top of the political hierarchy--whether that means the Democratic Party gets its act together and regains its position as the standard-bearer of progressive values or some other group takes on that mantle--to those of us on the front lines of Social Media, arguing with strangers and Uncle Bob alike about American values, we have to be seen as standing for something positive, active, and actionable--not merely the ones telling everyone what they can't say or do.

 Many of us know that progressive values are American values.